pepopowitz/your-first-react-app-exercises/exercise-9/README.md

 }
 ```

-In this example, the value of our state variable will be stored in `count`; we get a function named `setCount` to update the value; and we give the count an initial value of `123`.
+In this example, the value of our state property will be stored in `count`; we get a function named `setCount` to update the value; and we give the count an initial value of `123`.

-👉 Add a state variable to the `FriendFlipper` component in `friend-detail/FriendFlipper.js`, which will keep track of whether the card is flipped.
+👉 Add a state property to the `FriendFlipper` component in `friend-detail/FriendFlipper.js`, which will keep track of whether the card is flipped.

 If you get stuck, [see a possible solution here](./SOLUTIONS.md#useState).